MicrosoftLearning/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab05_Work_Order_Management.md

 # Practice Lab 5 - Work order management

-## Scenario

-Worldwide Industries (WWI) provides IT and networking services to their customers.
-Their services range from phone system and network installations to telephoning systems and security system installations.
-They are going to be leveraging Dynamics 365 for Field Service for installation and servicing of these systems for their customers.
-You are the system implementer that has been tasked with configuring the application to support the roll-out of the application.
-You will be adding and configuring some products that can be installed and setting up skills and characteristics that will be used as part of the implementation.

 ## Exercise 1 – Settings for work orders

 In this exercise you will configure settings for work orders including priorities and resolutions.